wvanderp/isOsmComplete/README.md

 Install the dependencies with `npm install`

-Run `npm run app` to start the parcel development server.
+Run `npm run app` to start the vite development server.
 This will serve the website on <http://localhost:1234>

 You can use `npm run build` to build the website for production.
 This will create a `gitBuild` folder with the website.